-Scholarship awards available to students applying to study for an MA, or MPhil/PhD degree at the University of York's Department of Education are listed below.
+Scholarship awards available to students applying to study for an MA or PhD degree at the University of York's Department of Education are listed below.
 You should note that these are highly competitive and only a small minority of applicants will be successful in gaining one of these awards.

 Details of other sources of funding can be found at the Student Recruitment and Admissions website.

 - York Graduate Loyalty Discount